Marshawn Kneeland: College career

 Kneeland played for the Broncos at Western Michigan University from 2019 to 2023.
 He was a second-team All-MAC selection in 2023.
 During his career, he had 149 tackles and 12.5 sacks.
 He recorded three pass deflections and three forced fumbles.
-Despite not being heavily recruited out of high school, Kneeland became a desirable prospect for the NFL and he received an invitation to the league's annual scouting combine.
+Despite not being heavily recruited out of high school, Kneeland became a desirable prospect for the NFL and he received an invitation to NFL Scouting Combine.

 Professional career

 Kneeland was selected 56th overall in the second round of the 2024 NFL draft by the Dallas Cowboys.